actualharris/ProjectHaris/README.md

 My portfolio website showcasing my work.

-Note to self: This is a development version of the website.
-Not for GitHub hosting.
-See gh-pages-code for GitHub hosting.
+Note to Self: This is the development version of the website’s code.
+This version is merged with the main branch periodically.
+For GitHub hosting, switch to gh-pages-code.